ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `file_format`
 - `hyperopt_stats_path`

-The visualization creates one plot for each hyperparameter in the file at `hyperopt_stats_path`, plus an additional one containing a pair plot of hyperparameters interactions.
+The visualization creates one plot for each hyperparameter in the file at `hyperopt_stats_path` vs the metric hyperopt was optimized for (for e.g., loss), plus an additional one containing a pair plot of hyperparameters interactions.

 Each plot will show the distribution of the parameters with respect to the metric to optimize.
-For `float` and `int` parameters a scatter plot is used, while for `category` parameters a violin plot is used instead.
+For `float` and `int` parameters a scatter plot is used, while for `category` parameters a Raincloud plot is used instead.
+Raincloud plots can visualize raw data, probability density, and key summary statistics such as median, mean, and relevant confidence intervals with minimal redundancy.

+### Float parameter hyperopt plot

 ![Float hyperopt plot](../images/hyperopt_float.png "Float hyperopt plot")

+### Integer parameter hyperopt plot

 ![Int hyperopt plot](../images/hyperopt_int.png "Int hyperopt plot")

+### Category parameter hyperopt plot

 ![Category hyperopt plot](../images/hyperopt_category.png "Category hyperopt plot")

+!!!
+Note
+    For `category` type parameters, raincloud plots are only created if there are enough hyperopt trials trained so that there are 2 or more trials per parameter value.
+Otherwise, a stripplot (a type of categorical scatterplot) is created.

 The pair plot shows a heatmap of how the values of pairs of hyperparameters correlate with the metric to optimize.